JurekMueller/SUH_Bern_API_Doc/README.md

-# Smart Urban Heatmap Dokumentation <!-- omit in toc -->
+# Smart Urban Heat Map API Documentation <!-- omit in toc -->

 [![de](https://img.shields.io/badge/lang-de-green.svg)](de)
 [![en](https://img.shields.io/badge/lang-en-red.svg)](./)

-This documentation describes the **Open-Data API** of the [Smart Urban Heatmap Bern Project](https://urban-heat.meteotest.io).
+This documentation describes the **Open-Data API** of the [Smart Urban Heat Map Bern Project](https://urban-heat.meteotest.ch).

 The Smart Urban Heat Map is an initiative of the [Smart City Verein Bern](https://www.smartcity-bern.ch/) to visualize urban heat in the city and region of Bern.
 Valuable pioneering work has been done by the Climatology Group at the [Geographical Institute of the University of Bern (GIUB)](https://www.geography.unibe.ch/index_eng.html), which has been operating an urban measurement network since 2018, consisting of around 80 stations.
 The Smart City Verein Bern, together with the company [Abilium GmbH](https://www.abilium.io/), the [Bern University of Applied Sciences](https://www.bfh.ch/de/forschung/forschungsbereiche/public-sector-transformation/) and the company [Meteotest](https://meteotest.ch/), has extended this measuring network into the Bern region by around 40 measuring stations.

-Based on this measurement network, the Smart Urban Heatmap API offers access to detailed city climate data for the region of Bern, Switzerland.
-Users can retrieve current measurements of temperature, relative humidity, and location metadata, as well as location bound time series data.
+Based on this measurement network, the Smart Urban Heat Map API offers access to detailed city climate data for the region of Bern, Switzerland.
+Users can retrieve current measurements of temperature, relative humidity, and location metadata, as well as location-bound time series data.
 The data provides valuable insights for urban planning and environmental studies.

-The documentation is complemented by an [interactive OpenAPI specification](Swagger) and a [python notebook](python_examples.ipynb) which includes examples of how to request and visualize the data using python.
+The documentation is complemented by an [interactive OpenAPI specification](Swagger) and a [python notebook](python_examples.ipynb) which includes examples of how to request and visualize the data using Python.
 The notebook can be run **locally or directly in the browser** using [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JurekMueller/SUH_Bern_API_Doc/main?labpath=python_examples.ipynb) or [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/JurekMueller/SUH_Bern_API_Doc/blob/main/python_examples.ipynb).

 **Licensing Information**
 The data from the API is available under the [Creative Commons Attribution License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
 Please ensure that you provide proper attribution when using or redistributing this data in your projects or applications.
-*Attribution Example:* Data provided by the Smart Urban Heatmap Project for Bern, Switzerland.
+*Attribution Example:* Data provided by the Smart Urban Heat Map Project for Bern, Switzerland.

+**Contact Information**
+For questions regarding the data, please contact the [BFH](mailto:jurek.mueller@bfh.ch).
+For technical questions regarding the API, please contact [Meteotest](mailto:office@meteotest.ch).

 **Table of Contents**
 - [Changelog](#changelog)